GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

 In this example, to inspect the code for the CSS image:

-1. Right-click on the image and inspect the code.
+a.
+Right-click on the image and inspect the code.
 The developer tools window opens and highlights an `<a>` element in the page.
-2. Look in the Styles panel for something that says background or background-image with a url(...) in its value.
+b.
+Look in the Styles panel for something that says background or background-image with a url(...) in its value.
 It will usually be near the top.
-3. The `<a>` element you’re currently inspecting doesn’t have a background image attached.
+c.
+The `<a>` element you’re currently inspecting doesn’t have a background image attached.
 Try inspecting its parent element, in this case the `<div>` containing the link.
 You’ll see the `<div>` has a `background-image` property with a "url(...)" in the value, so you’ve found the right element.
-4. That `<div>` contains a link, which you’ve already inspected.
+d.
+That `<div>` contains a link, which you’ve already inspected.
 Inside that `<a>` element is a `<span>` containing text that matches the text in the logo image.
 That text may not be visible to sighted users, but it serves as the text alternative for the CSS background image.
 It also serves as the link text for the link.

 </div>